PreCyz/DownloadStationHelper/README.md

 Application is useful for people who are lazy like me and do not want to create torrent tasks manually.

-Application does two separate things:
+Application does following things:
 1) Scan for new torrents,
+    - user defines titles of torrents to be scanned (recommendation is to use it with TV shows),
+    - application scans internet for this torrents,
+    - findings are locally stored in json file.
 2) Prepare or create task for DownloadStation on Synology device:
-    - creates new torrent tasks via DownloadStation API,
+    - creates new torrent tasks via Synology DownloadStation API,
-    - saves torrent files in directory.
-Directory is pointed out for automatic scan by application DownloadStation.
+    - saves torrent files in directory, directory is pointed out for automatic scan by DownloadStation.
+3) Trigger torrent task straight from link.
+Supported protocols are: (http, https, ftp, ftps, sftp, magnet, thunder, flashget, qqdl.

+_TIP 1:_ Application can download *.torrent file to given location.
+If user has torrent client like:
+BitTorrent, BitComet, BitLord, uTorrent and that client has proper functionality, then user can set client to scan download folder and automatically launch torrent task.

 ### User Interface
+User interface is simple.
+If I have time I will add some screen.
+Basically it has 3 buttons and defined few shortcuts.
+1) 'Download Favourites' - triggers scanning and creating torrent task for defined titles.
+2) 'Download from link' - triggers creating torrent task from given link.
+3) 'Download by IMDB ID - triggers creating torrent task for given imdb id.
+Set of imdb ids is kept locally and it is updated each time 'Download Favourites' is pressed.

+Shortcuts are described on main window of UI.

 ### How to setup application